- V

 He hit black ice in the canyon, flipped and rolled into an icy ravine and lost consciousness for a bit.
 He was trapped upside down with water flowing through the car.
 Luckily, he was spotted by a family traveling down the canyon.
 They pulled Ben out in time and he was taken to the ER via ambulance.

-This accident resurfaced old challenges Ben has worked hard to heal from, exhausted his savings, and has added new challenges like chronic pain and a nervous system that is overactive leading to chronic inflammation, severe depression, gut issues and fatigue to keep it brief.
+This accident resurfaced old challenges Ben has worked hard to heal from, exhausted his savings, piled on debt, and has added new challenges like chronic pain and a nervous system that is overactive leading to chronic inflammation, severe depression, gut issues and fatigue to keep it brief.

 Ben is sick, overwhelmed and exhausted on all levels.
 He needs rest, and healing, support and encouragement.